Ralph Yarborough: Death

 Yarborough died in 1996 at his home in Austin.
 He is interred at the Texas State Cemetery there beside his wife, the former Opal Warren, a native of Murchison in Henderson County, Texas.
-The Texas State Cemetery is sometimes called "the Arlington of Texas."
+The Texas State Cemetery is sometimes called "the Arlington of Texas".
 Yarborough left a legacy in the modernization of the state of Texas and achieved political power when Texas had a native son, Lyndon Johnson, in the White House.
 He was combative with the dominant industries of oil and natural gas and pushed for the petroleum industry to pay a greater share of taxes.
 Their son, Richard Warren Yarborough, a lawyer since 1955, died on March 5, 1986, at age 54.
 Ralph and his wife Opal were survived by three grandchildren and six great-grandchildren.

 Legacy

 Yarborough was one of the last of the New Deal Democrats and powerful liberals in Texas state politics.
-(He was followed by more conservative senators such as Lloyd Bentsen and Republican Phil Gramm).
-Yarborough is remembered as the acknowledged "patron saint of Texas liberals."
-Supporters and former aides that have since risen to prominence include Jim Hightower, Ann Richards, and Garry Mauro.
+(He was followed by more conservative senators such as Bentsen and Phil Gramm).
+Yarborough is remembered as the acknowledged "patron saint of Texas liberals".
+Supporters and former aides who have since risen to prominence include Jim Hightower, Ann Richards, and Garry Mauro.

-The University of Texas at Austin Press published a biography titled, Ralph W. Yarborough: The People's Senator, by Patrick L. Cox.
-It features a foreword written by liberal Senator Edward Kennedy (D-MA).
+The University of Texas at Austin Press published a biography, Ralph W. Yarborough: The People's Senator, by Patrick L. Cox.
+It features a foreword by Senator Edward Kennedy.

-The Yarborough Branch of the Austin Public Library was named in Ralph Yarborough's honor.
+The Yarborough Branch of the Austin Public Library was named in Yarborough's honor.